 - eConsent “DBC” module for integration with core digital banking systems

 - Signature Portals such as “Signius,” which is a fully-fledged portal with custom UI and can be integrated with custom KYC, Auth, and DMS

-Depending on customer requirements, Cryptomathic Signer is available as a on-premise licensed technology, hybrid service or as a fully managed cloud service.
+Depending on customer requirements, Cryptomathic Signer is available as an on-premise licensed technology, hybrid service, or a fully managed cloud service.